 Badger is a unique application in that its primary interface is a map.
-Badger ostensibly works as a light weight CRM for outside sales professionals, so being able to spatially reason with where your customers are is paramount.
-There are few applications out there that are able to layer on a lot of data on top of a map while still making it feel easy to use.
+At a high-level Badger works as a light weight CRM for outside sales professionals, so being able to spatially reason with your customers is very important.
+There are few applications out there that are able to layer data on a map while still making it feel easy to use.
 Our customers were sales people and had zero patience for an application that felt difficult.
-Usability was key.

 Responsive Web Application